-DataWorks workbooks enable you to perform multiple data analysis operations that are highly consistent with those in Excel.
-This reduces learning costs.
+DataWorks workbooks allow you to perform multiple data analysis operations with ease.
+These operations are highly consistent with those in Excel.
+This greatly reduces learning costs.

 Go to the workbook editing page

 - Log on to the DataWorks console.

 - In the left-side navigation pane, click Workspaces.